-The price is reasonable at $39.99 (£32) per year for a single desktop (Windows or Mac), with discounts available as you add users and years.
-For example, a 10-user, three-year licence costs $629.80 (£505), or $20.99 (£16.80) per PC per year.
+The price is reasonable at £21.43 ($27.86) per year for a single computer (Windows, Windows Server or Mac), with discounts available as you add users and extend the subscription period.

-All packages can be installed and controlled from the individual endpoint, or managed remotely from a cloud console – it's your call.
+Whatever you buy, all packages can be installed and controlled from the individual endpoint, or managed remotely from a cloud console – it's your call.

 Avast Business Antivirus is available as a 30-day trial build which you can download immediately.
 Avast doesn't demand your company name, location or phone number – just your name and email address.